LukasMut/ATNLP/README.md

 Link to data: https://github.com/brendenlake/SCAN

-Deadline for reimplementation of experiment 1a) and 1b): December 16
+Deadline for reimplementation of experiment 1a) and 1b): December 9th

+Deadline for reimplementation of experiment 2): December 19th

-Deadline for entire reimplementation of the paper: January 10
+Final dadline for entire reimplementation of the paper: January 10th